ucan-wg/invocation/README.md

 # 5 Batch

-A Batch is a collection of Tasks, either as an array (`List`) or a map (`Named`).
-In many situations, sending multiple requests in a batch is more efficient than one-at-a-time.
+A Batch is a collection of Tasks, either as a `List` (array) or `Named` (map).
+In many situations, sending multiple requests in a Batch is more efficient than one-at-a-time.

 A `List` is sugar for a `Named` map, where the keys are the array index number as strings.